erenkaraaslan/DineTrack/README.md

 # DineTrack
-THIS IS THE DEMO BRANCH
+THIS IS THE PROTOTYPE BRANCH

 Development Startup Steps